kineticR/Python-word-counter/README.md

 Word counter function for python 3.x.
-Returns the number of times n appears in a sentence/textfile.
+Returns the number of times a given word appears in a sentence/textfile.
 Feel free to use.
+The function takes 2 parameters.
+Parameter 1 is your text document/sentence or whatever, and paramter 2 is the word whose occurances you want to count.